Tips For Your Tattoo Day

 *My Tattoo Is Weeping Fluid Out Of The Bandage

-Certain tattoos weep more or less, depending on a lot of different factors.
-Your body excreting plasma and “weeping” is a completely normal beginning to the tattoo healing process.
+Some tattoos weep more than others.
+Your body is excreting plasma and “weeping” is a completely normal beginning to the tattoo healing process.
 However, excessive weeping may negatively affect the adhesion of the bandage.
-If you are experiencing excessive weeping, you will simply need to clean the tattooed area more often than normal.
+If you are experiencing excessive weeping please contact your artist for further instructions.

-3. Once you have thoroughly washed the tattoo, gently pat it dry with a little paper towel.
-Do not rub the tattoo, as this may cause irritation.
-Leave the tattoo uncovered for 15-20 minutes before reapplying another Saniderm tattoo bandage.
-This will allow any excess moisture in the tattoo to evaporate.
+3. Once you have thoroughly washed the tattoo, gently pat it dry with a paper towel.
+Do not rub the tattoo as this may cause irritation.
+Leave the tattoo uncovered for 15-20 minutes before reapplying another tattoo bandage; This will allow any excess moisture in the tattoo to evaporate.

-5. OPTIONAL STEP: Apply an extremely thin layer of an aftercare ointment or lotion (our favorite is Sanibalm) to the tattooed area before reapplying your Saniderm.
+4. OPTIONAL STEP: Apply an extremely thin layer of an aftercare ointment to the tattooed area before reapplying your Derm Shield.

-6. Make sure that you properly apply the Saniderm bandage and leave at least 1 inch of buffer area around the tattoo.
-Doing this will play a large role in preventing fluids from building up too much and spilling out.
+6. Make sure that you properly apply the bandage and leave at least 1 inch of buffer area around the tattoo.
+Doing this will play a large role in preventing shower water from entering, and from fluids spilling out.

-*Can I use Saniderm more than 24 hours after getting a tattoo?
-The answer is, “yes.”
-As long as you are within the first 48 hours of your tattoo you can still apply the bandage.
-Even without scabbing, we still recommend using a thin layer of aftercare ointment before applying the Saniderm bandage.
+*Can I use Derm Shield more than 24 hours after getting a tattoo?
+The answer is YES, as long as you are within the first 48 hours of your tattoo you can still apply the bandage.
+We recommend using a thin layer of ointment before applying the bandage.

 *Air Bubbles

-A: Simply make a small cut, let the air bubble out, and apply an additional small piece of Saniderm over the newly exposed area.
+A: Air pockets won’t affect the healing process, but if it’s driving you crazy you can make a small cut, let the air bubble out, and apply an additional small piece of Derm Shield over the newly exposed area.
 This is the option we generally recommend, just because it’s fast and easy.
 Be cautious when making the incision, however, as you don’t want to harm the tattoo below.
-Don’t apply too much pressure and try to make the smallest slit possible—just enough to release the air trapped inside.
+Don’t apply too much pressure and try to make the smallest slit possible, just enough to release the air trapped inside.

-*Saniderm is latex free, so allergic reactions are very rare.
+*Derm Shield is latex free, so allergic reactions are very rare.
 However, some individuals have extremely sensitive skin or allergies to adhesives.
-If you do experience a rash, abnormal skin irritation, or other symptoms of an allergic reaction, discontinue use and wash with mild soap.
+If you do experience a rash, abnormal skin irritation, or other symptoms of an allergic reaction, discontinue use, wash with mild soap, and contact your artist.